Complexity of Jelly-No and Hanano games with various constraints

-Once again, we will represent triplets as gaps to be filled with the appropriate blocks in order to allow a red block to cross the gap and reach a flower.
-We must ensure not only that each triplet contains one, and only one integer from each set, but also that the sum of each triplet is strictly equal to B. This requires to force the integer blocks in certain positions to prevent them from sliding horizontally, which would allow the red block to cross a gap without completely filling it.
+Once again, we represent triplets as gaps to be filled with the appropriate movable grey blocks in order to allow a coloured block to cross the gap and reach a flower.
+We must ensure not only that each triplet contains one, and only one integer from each set, but also that the sum of each triplet is strictly equal to $B$.
+This requires to force the integer blocks in certain positions to prevent them from sliding horizontally, which would allow the red block to cross a gap without completely filling it.
 To enforce these conditions, we form our reduction as follows.

-A triplet gadget is a gap of length $B$ and height $4$, separating two tunnels leading to the previous (left) and next (right) triplets.
+A triplet gadget is a gap of length $B$ and height $3$, separating two tunnels leading to the previous (left) and next (right) triplets.
 The first triplet, on the left, contains a red block; the last one, on the right, contains a flower stuck to the ground which cannot move.
 At the very left and very right of each triplet gadget, there is a gap of height and length 1.
 In the middle of the gadget, there is an unmovable platform of size $(B-2)\times 1$; on top of it there is a movable block of size $1 \times 1$.
 See Figure \ref{hananoLGadg} below.